▶ How to use this simulator

 Run simulation to see thrust curve

-Race Replay
+🏁 Head-to-Head Race Replay

-Save runs to see replay
+Save runs to race head-to-head

 Run simulation to see model note.